Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 Ombra is one of those long-time Chiang Mai favorites that digital nomads keep coming back to.

-It has a rustic feel, with multiple rooms you can work from depending on your mood.
+It has a rustic feel, with multiple rooms you can work from depending on your mood—one of the reasons it stands out among the best cafes in Chiang Mai.
 There’s fast WiFi, plenty of plugs, and even a standing desk if you prefer working that way.

 The baristas are genuinely friendly, and there’s a small garden area tucked inside which makes it feel more relaxed than most cafés in Nimman.